Mississauga: Arrival of the Haudenosaunee, the Anishinaabe, and the Europeans

+Founding of Settlements

-The original villages (and some later incorporated towns) settled included Clarkson, Cooksville, Dixie, Erindale (called Springfield until 1890), Lakeview, Lorne Park, Port Credit, Sheridan, and Summerville.
+Mississauga's original villages (and some later incorporated towns) settled included Clarkson, Cooksville, Dixie, Erindale (called Springfield until 1890), Lakeview, Lorne Park, Port Credit, Sheridan, and Summerville.
 The region became known as Toronto Township.
 Part of northeast Mississauga, including the Airport lands and Malton were a part of Toronto Gore Township.

 After the land was surveyed, the Crown gave much of it in the form of land grants to United Empire Loyalists who emigrated from the Thirteen Colonies during and after the American Revolution, as well as loyalists from New Brunswick.
-A group of settlers from New York City arrived in the 1830s.
+A group of settlers from New York State arrived in the 1830s.
 The government wanted to compensate the Loyalists for property lost in the colonies and encourage development of what was considered frontier.
 In 1820, the government purchased additional land from the Mississaugas.
 Additional settlements were established, including: Barbertown, Britannia, Burnhamthorpe, Churchville, Derry West, Elmbank, Malton, Meadowvale (Village), Mount Charles, and Streetsville.
 European-Canadian settlement led to the eventual displacement of the Mississaugas.
 In 1847, the government relocated them to a reserve in the Grand River Valley, near present-day Hagersville.
 Pre-confederation, the Township of Toronto was formed as a local government; settlements within were not legal villages until much later.
-Except for small villages, some gristmills and brickworks served by railway lines, most of present-day Mississauga was agricultural land, including fruit orchards, through much of the 19th and first half of the 20th century.

-1900 to today

-In the 1920s, cottages were constructed along the shores of Lake Ontario as weekend getaway houses for city dwellers.